Robert-N7/abmatt/README.md

 ```
 To call the preset:
 `preset my_preset for my_material_name`

+The `load` command can be used to load additional commands and presets.
+As with all recursive things, be careful not to create an infinite loop!

 ## Known Limitations and Bugs
 * Windows installer sometimes hangs in the background until the process is terminated.